sundarigari/LearnK8/certification.md

 in the pod definition, you can specify nodeSelector by label

+    apiVersion: v1
+        kind: Pod
+        metadata:
+          name: nginx
+          labels:
+            env: test
         spec:
+          containers:
+          - name: nginx
+            image: nginx
+            imagePullPolicy: IfNotPresent
           nodeSelector:
-            size: Large
+            disktype: ssd

-labels are simple mechanism to choose a pod
+labels are simple mechanism to choose a pod.

+## nodeAffinity and anti affinity features

-using nodeAffinity you can use complex logical operators such as In, NotIn Exists etc. to filter based on multiple lables/values
+Using nodeAffinity you can use complex logical operators such as In, NotIn Exists etc. to filter based on multiple lables/values

     spec:
         affinity:
             nodeAffinity:
                 requiredDuringSchedulingIgnoreDuringExecution:
                 # or preferredDuringSchedulingIgnoreDuringExecution planned: requiredDuringSchedulingRequiredDuringExecution preferredDuringSchedulingRequiredDuringExecution
                     nodeSelectorTerms:
                         - matchingExpression:
                             -   key: size
                                 operator: In
                                 # NotIn Exists (any value as long as key exists) etc
                                 values:
                                 - Large
                                 - Medium

+Like tolerations, nodeSelector and  nodeAffinity are applied at pod level as a property of pod spec (not at container level)

-# Multi-Container pods
+# Multi-Container pods (10%)

-patterns:
+patterns of MCPs:

     Ambassador: A container that can switch between dev/test/prod dB's based the environment
     Adaptor: A log agent container may need a log agent adapter container to convert the logs to a standard format